pefarrell/pefarrell.github.io/talks.md

 <p>Related coauthors: Boris Andrews, Mingdong He, Kaibo Hu</p>

-<p>We propose a general strategy for enforcing multiple conservation laws and dissipation inequalities in the numerical solution of initial value problems.
-The key idea is to represent each conservation law or dissipation inequality by means of an associated test function; we introduce auxiliary variables representing the projection of these test functions onto a discrete test set,
-and modify the equation to use these new variables. </p>
+<p>We propose a general strategy for enforcing multiple conservation laws and dissipation inequalities in the numerical solution of initial value problems, without Lagrange multipliers or brute-force projection operators.
+The key idea is to represent each conservation law or dissipation inequality by means of an associated test function; we introduce auxiliary variables representing the projection of these test functions onto a discrete test set, and modify the equation to use these new variables.</p>

-<p>We demonstrate these ideas by their application to the several problems, including the Kepler and Kovalevskaya problems, the Benjamin-Bona-Mahony equation, and the Navier-Stokes equations.
-In particular, we generalize to arbitrary order the energy-dissipating and
-helicity-tracking scheme of Rebholz for the incompressible Navier-Stokes equations, and devise the first time discretization of the compressible equations that conserves mass, momentum, and energy, and provably dissipates entropy.</p>
+<p>We demonstrate these ideas by their application to the several problems, including Hamiltonian and GENERIC ODEs, the Benjamin-Bona-Mahony equation, and the Navier-Stokes equations; we devise the first time discretization of the Eulerian formulation of the compressible Navier-Stokes equations that conserves mass, momentum, and energy, and provably dissipates entropy.
+In many cases preserving conservation and/or dissipation structure appears to offer considerable qualitative advantages over other structure-preserving schemes (e.g. preserving symplecticity).</p>

 <h2><a href="{{site.url}}/files/talks/multicomponent_flows.pdf" class="iwantyoubold">Discretising the Navier-Stokes-Onsager-Stefan-Maxwell equations of multicomponent flow</a></h2>